-Timeflow is a “stream processing” or “complex event processing” engine.
+Timeflow is a platform for working with real-time data, with capabilities for providing stream processing.
 The platform allows us to listen to sequences of events and identify and respond to patterns of interest as they happen on the streams.
 An example of complex event processing in a business scenario might be “inform us when a high value customer places three orders in a 7 day time window and one of those is for a product with category Electronics”.

 By design, Timeflow is tightly integrated with Apache Druid as it’s event store.
 We recently wrote this article describing the journey we went on with datastores for event processing, and explain why we chose Druid.